-Another reason to explore master’s in occupational therapy programs: This in-demand field is growing at a rate much higher than the national average and leads to an $84,950 median annual salary for occupational therapists, according to the U.S. Bureau of Labor Statistics.
+Another reason to explore master’s in occupational therapy programs: This in-demand field is growing at a rate much higher than the national average and leads to $86,280 salary for an occupational therapist, according to the U.S. Bureau of Labor Statistics.

 Explore classes for Davenport’s occupational therapy degree

 Develop and deepen your occupational therapist skillset with classes in anatomy, sensory and motor disruption, research, mental health and more.
 Then practice what you’ve learned in your schooling for occupational therapy in our occupational therapy adaptive lab and through a variety of other hands-on opportunities on- and off-campus.
 You can also get involved in National Alliance on Mental Illness (NAMI) NAMIWalks, community-based projects and the student occupational therapy association (SOTA).